s-lasch/portfolio/exampleSite/content/blogs/cross-validation.md

 count       53    56    55     55
 ```

-Now we can begin with the $k$ part of the $k$-classifier.
-Essentially, the value $k$ represents the number of neighbors for our model to account for when it is trying to classify a new datapoint.
-As alluded to earlier, and from [this post](https://stats.stackexchange.com/questions/43388/different-use-of-neighbors-in-knn-classification-algorithm), we don't necessarily need to choose a fixed value for $k$.
+Now we can begin with the \\(k\\) part of the \\(k\\)-classifier.
+Essentially, the value \\(k\\) represents the number of neighbors for our model to account for when it is trying to classify a new datapoint.
+As alluded to earlier, and from [this post](https://stats.stackexchange.com/questions/43388/different-use-of-neighbors-in-knn-classification-algorithm), we don't necessarily need to choose a fixed value for \\(k\\).

-A similar result can be obtained by drawing a circle with a given radius, $r$, such that all instances within the resulting circle count as a neighbor.
+A similar result can be obtained by drawing a circle with a given radius, \\(r\\), such that all instances within the resulting circle count as a neighbor.
 For this example, we will be using the former approach, by finding an optimal number of neighbors that minimizes false positives and false negatives.

 ``` python
 # 1 nearest neighbor